tomahg/Gulla.Episerver.SqlStudio/README.md

 })
 ```

-In the same way, you can also control what queries are denied by providing a regular expressions.
+In the same way, you can also control what queries are denied by providing a regular expression.
 Example below.
 ``` csharp
 .AddSqlStudio(x => {
     x.DenyPattern = "\\b(DROP|DELETE|UPDATE|ALTER|ADD|EXEC|TRUNCATE)\\b";